RichardZhu2/tarea/docs/src/docs/UserGuide/CreatingPipelines.md

 pipeline3 = task(range)
 ```

+{: .info}
+The internal behaviour of a pipeline (e.g number of workers) is controlled by the different parameters for `task`.
+Refer to the [API Reference](../ApiReference/task)

 ## Pipeline Usage

-In keeping with functional design, a `Pipeline` is itself essentially a function, returning a [Generator](https://wiki.python.org/moin/Generators) object (Python's mechanism for lazily iterating through data).
+Recall that a `Pipeline` is itself essentially a function.
+Pipelines return a [Generator](https://wiki.python.org/moin/Generators) object (Python's mechanism for lazily iterating through data).

 ```python
 from pyper import task